dallmeyer/OG-OrbHunt/README_JAK2.md

 - 🟠 Normal Orbs - any normal-looking orbs should NOT require the hover glitch
 - 🟣 Abahbounce hints - certain orbs have a blue/purple tint, and indicate that you should do an [Abahbounce](https://www.youtube.com/watch?v=gEZQjj_pVuY&t=487s) there (probably to reach a higher location)

+## Side Missions
+- You can still collect orbs from side missions like the original game, and they DO count towards the per-level HUD counters
+- When you activate a side mission, you will notice that the "open orbs" despawn - this is intentional to avoid any issues with level load slots
+  - Once the side mission is no longer active, the open orbs should respawn.
+- Note that the Stadium levels DO have open orbs, but they won't be spawned/cannot be collected while the race side missions are active.
+You'll have to find a way to load these levels without the race side missions being activated in order to get the open orbs 😉

 ## Difficulty Toggles
 Some collectables are well-hidden and/or annoying to reach - you may want to ease your pain by using some of the below options to change the difficulty (you can find them under Options > Game Options > Misc Options)
 - AUTOSAVE ON ORB - when enabled, autosave will kick in every time you collect an orb